tevino/borg-server/README.md

 ## Usage

-`docker run -v /repo/dir:/home/borg/Repository -e BORG_UID=500 -e BORG_GID=1000 -e GITHUB_USERNAME=tevino -p 22:22 tevin/borg-server`
+`docker run -v /local/dir:/home -e BORG_UID=500 -e BORG_GID=1000 -p 22:22 tevin/borg-server`

 ### BORG_UID and BORG_GID

-The user ID and groups ID of the default user `borg` will be changed to given value
+The user ID and group ID of the default user `borg` will be changed to the given value.

-### GITHUB_USERNAME

-The container will execute the following on startup:

-`wget https://github.com/${GITHUB_USERNAME}.keys -O /home/borg/.ssh/authorized_keys`